-Maresha and Beit Guvrin are two Impressive cities which existed in the same place, at the beginning of the biblical period, through the Roman, Byzantine and Muslim periods
+Maresha and Beit Guvrin are two Impressive cities that existed in the same place, at the beginning of the biblical period, through the Roman, Byzantine, and Muslim periods

-Discover the great caves and the man-made “Bell halls” which were carved in the soft chalk stone, hundreds and thousands of years ago.
-See the well-preserved Roman gladiator arena and learn about the Roman culture and way of life.
+Discover the great caves and the man-made “Bell halls” which were carved in the soft chalkstone, hundreds and thousands of years ago.
+See the well-preserved Roman gladiator arena and learn about Roman culture and way of life.

 The Ella Valley

-Take a close look at the site of the famous biblical battle between David and Goliath, hear about the constant conflict between the Israelites and the philistines and enjoy the great view of the Judean hills.
+Take a close look at the Ella Valley, the site of the famous biblical battle between David and Goliath, hear about the constant conflict between the Israelites and the philistines and enjoy the great view of the Judean hills.

 Soreq Cave (Stalactite Cave)

 Under the Judean hills lies a real natural treasure – the beautiful Stalactite cave.
 The walk between the diverse shapes and colors will take you to an enchanted world of natural beauty.